MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gateway-connections.md

 1. Under **Tools**, scroll down and select **Gateway Connections**.
 1. Click the **Inventory** tab on the right, then select the gateway connection.
 On the subsequent page, you can do the following:

-    - View the details of the connection (type, associated virtual network, properties, or connection state)
+    - View the details of the connection (type, associated virtual network, properties, or connection state).
     - Gateway on which the connection is hosted.
     - Visual representation of the connection with remote entity.
-    - View the connection statistics (Inbound/Outbound Bytes, Data transfer rate, or Dropped packets)
+    - View the connection statistics (Inbound/Outbound Bytes, Data transfer rate, or Dropped packets).
     - Change settings of the connection.

 ## Change gateway connection settings